Improving Accretion Diagnostics for Young Stellar Objects with Mid-infrared Hydrogen lines from JWST/MIRI

 \section{Summary}

-We present a detailed analysis of mid-infrared (MIR) H~\textsc{i} emission lines in 79 Class~II protoplanetary disks using \textit{JWST}/MIRI spectroscopy.
-This study extends accretion diagnostics to higher-order hydrogen transitions, providing new insights into the inner disk regions with minimal contamination from jets and outflows.
+We present a detailed analysis of mid-infrared (MIR) H~\textsc{i} emission lines in 79 Class~II protoplanetary discs using \textit{JWST}/MIRI spectroscopy.
+This study extends accretion diagnostics to higher-order hydrogen transitions, providing new insights into the inner disc regions with minimal contamination from jets and outflows.

 The main results are summarized as follows:

 \begin{itemize}